 - You have a right to review the adoptive parents’ home study.

-- You have a right to make a written open adoption agreement to permit you pictures, letters or personal contact with the child after placement.
+- You have a right to post adoption contact by legally enforceable contract or a moral agreement to permit you pictures, letters or personal contact with the child after placement.

 - You have a right to name your child on his or her first birth certificate.
 The adoptive parents have a right to name the child on the second birth certificate, which will be issued after the adoption is final.